-Local Health Departments are members of the Wisconsin Association of Local Health Departments and Board (WALHDAB).
+Local Health Departments are members of the Wisconsin Association of Local Health Departments and Boards (WALHDAB).
 WALHDAB's mission: is the statewide leader and voice for local governmental public health.
-The health officer attends the state WALHDAB committee meetings to discuss what issues will be brought forward to the legislator.
-In addition, education is provided to legislators at quarterly legislative breakfast events.
+The health officer attends regional WALHDAB committee meetings to discuss what issues will be brought forward to the legislator.
+In January of 2017, the Sauk County Board of Supervisors passed a resolution requesting funding in the state biennial budget for Communicable Disease investigation.
+The health officer submitted testimony to the Joint Committee on Finance in April 2017.
+The state budget passed communicable disease funding of with \$500,000 annually.